SAP/cloud-security-services-integration-library/java-security/README.md

 Token Validation for Java applications.

-- Loads Identity Service Configuration from `VCAP_SERVICES` environment.
-The [`Environments`](src/main/java/com/sap/cloud/security/config/Environments.java) serves as central entry point to get or parse the  [`OAuth2ServiceConfiguration`](src/main/java/com/sap/cloud/security/config/OAuth2ServiceConfiguration.java) within SAP Cloud Platform.
+- Loads Identity Service Configuration from `VCAP_SERVICES` in Cloud Foundry or from secrets in Kubernetes environment.
+The [`Environments`](src/main/java/com/sap/cloud/security/config/Environments.java) serves as central entry point to get or parse the  [`OAuth2ServiceConfiguration`](src/main/java/com/sap/cloud/security/config/OAuth2ServiceConfiguration.java) within SAP Business Technology Platform.
 - Decodes and parses encoded JSON Web Tokens ([`Token`](/java-api/src/main/java/com/sap/cloud/security/token/Token.java)) and provides convenient access to token header parameters and claims.
 A Java implementation of JSON Web Token (JWT) - [RFC 7519](https://tools.ietf.org/html/rfc7519).
 - Validates the decoded token.
 The [`JwtValidatorBuilder`](src/main/java/com/sap/cloud/security/token/validation/validators/JwtValidatorBuilder.java) comprises the following mandatory checks:
   - Is the JWT used before the `exp` (expiration) time and eventually is it used after the `nbf` (not before) time ([`JwtTimestampValidator`](